Tax Identification Number (TIN)

 - ATIN: File Form W-7A for children who are US citizens or residents.
 Other children may require an ITIN.

-- Calling your bank or accountant/payroll administrator
+- Calling your bank or agency.

-What Is the Difference Between an EIN, ITIN, SSN, and a TIN?
+What is the difference between an EIN, ITIN, SSN, and a TIN?

 Employers deal with many types of taxpayer ID numbers: their own and their employees’.
-The simplest way to remember the difference is that “tax identification number (TIN)” is just a broader term that encompasses other types of IDs.
+The simplest way to remember the difference is that Tax Identification Number (TIN) is just a broader term that encompasses other types of IDs.

-Is a TIN the Same as an EIN?
+Is a TIN the same as an EIN?

 Your business needs an EIN if you: